isomerpages/sciencecentre-emag/_stories/DIY/Kitchen Science: Bubble Tea.md

 in bubble tea actually refers to the froth you get after shaking the drink!</p>
 <p>There are some speculations about the origins of bubble tea, but one seems
-to stand out: bubble tea originates from the city of Taichung, Taiwan in the 1980s, from the Chen Shui Tang tea shop where the owner Mr Liu Han-chien sold his high mountain oolong tea.</p>
+to stand out: bubble tea originates from the city of Taichung, Taiwan in the 1980s, from the Chen Shui Tang tea shop where the owner Liu Han-chien sold his high mountain oolong tea.</p>
-<p>As Taiwanese tea stands became increasingly popular and competitive, Mr
+<p>As Taiwanese tea stands became increasingly popular and competitive, Liu
-Liu wanted to set himself apart.
+wanted to set himself apart.
 Inspired by iced Japanese coffee, he wanted to change the way people drank tea, so he experimented by putting traditional milk tea in a cocktail shaker with ice and served tea cold.
 People thought that he was crazy as no one served chilled tea at that time.</p>